 But is having a professional-quality IAM tool enough?
 What if you or your team have limited (or no) experience using these tools or creating access controls?
 Having the software simply isn’t enough anymore, not when modern cybercriminals have access to just as much technology (if not more) than your business.

-Now, you need a team of experts to rely on to aid you in implementing these tools and solutions and to help you learn how to manage access controls over time.
-Enlisting the help of cybersecurity experts, either in-house or outsourced with an MSP, is vital to staying secure.
+Now, you need a team of experts to aid you in implementing these tools and solutions and to help you learn how to manage access controls over time.
+Enlisting the help of cybersecurity experts, either in-house or outsourced with an MSP, to provide IAM services is vital to staying secure.